jonasjohansson/11.igem.se/pages/wiki/project/design.md

 All parts were cloned into the B1C3 high-copy plasmid [https://parts.igem.org/Part:pSB1C3](https://parts.igem.org/Part:pSB1C3) which includes the araC gene.
 Parts that did not contain pBad we

-## Our Switch Plasmid
+## Switch Plasmid

 Our **Switch Plasmid** is composed of two BioBricks.
 When the cell is transfected with this plasmid, it expresses C protein constitutively.
 This will represent our "lysogenic profile", which we can see from a high RFP expression and low or none GFP.
 Alternatively, we can also detect C expression using anti-Flag antibody, since our C protein has been designed to contain a flag tag.

 By adding arabinose we can induce cox expression.
 We also express tetR, since it is located under the same promoter.
 TetR strongly inhibits tetO, and in consequence, C production stops.
 We will be able to detect this change by measuring the increase of GFP and decrease of RFP, which would signal a “lytic profile”.
 Alternatively, we can also use anti-cMyc antibody, that will bind to the cMyc tag that has been added to the cox protein.

-{% image "https://2019.igem.org/wiki/images/6/69/T--Stockholm--design-03.png", "The Switch Plasmid - C protein is constitutively expressed, whereas Cox is ineducable.
-Once induced, Cox protein will be expressed and C protein will be inhibited, causing the phage to become lytic." %}
+{% image "https://2019.igem.org/wiki/images/9/95/T--Stockholm--results-switch-plasmid-00.png", "The Switch Plasmid - C protein is constitutively expressed, whereas Cox is ineducable.
+Once induced, Cox protein will be expressed and C protein will be inhibited, causing the phage to become lytic.", 'small' %}

 For further information on the two BioBricks that made up this plasmid click below:
 [C-protein Characterization Construct](/wiki/results-inducible-c-protein/)